mpv-player/mpv/DOCS/man/vf.rst

 VIDEO FILTERS
 =============

 Video filters allow you to modify the video stream and its properties.
+All of the information described in this section applies to audio filters as well (generally using the prefix ``--af`` instead of ``--vf``).

-The syntax is:
+The exact syntax is:

 ``--vf=<filter1[=parameter1:parameter2:...],filter2,...>``
     Setup a chain of video filters.
 This consists on the filter name, and an